Assigning scopes, principals, roles and grants

 : Specifies which fields of the resource should be visible.

-Assign Grants to the Role: After defining the grants, they are assigned to the role.
-This process involves specifying the grant strings in the role configuration.
-Once the grants are assigned, the managed group (as a principal) will have permissions to perform the specified actions on the resources.
+Assign grants to the role by specifying the grant strings in the role configuration.
+The managed group (as a principal) then has permissions to perform the specified actions on the resources.

 Example scenario

-In our example scenario, we will start with creating the following roles at the Global scope level for boundary administrators and boundary viewers:
+Start by creating the following roles at the global scope level for Boundary administrators and Boundary viewers:

 Global scope roles: